Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 pluviometer etc).

 Programming of the weather station can be done with all of the available bindings (|bindings|).
-Examples implementations for each language will let you easily introduce in the programming.
+Example implementations for each of the languages are available, this will give you a starting point into the programming with Tinkerforge.

 Firmware updating and first tests
 ---------------------------------